FrenchTechLead/ftl-astro/src/pages/posts/tech/20201215-learn-http-the-right-way.md

 ###  2–2 Response-Headers:

-The R**esponse-Header** fields allow the server to pass additional information about the response which cannot be placed in the **Status-Line**.
+The **Response-Header** fields allow the server to pass additional information about the response which cannot be placed in the **Status-Line**.
 These header fields give information about the server and about further access to the resource identified by the Request-URI, E.g:

 ```marko
 Content-Type: Indicates the media type of the entity-body